Vodafone may have to sell $1 billion Bharti stake under India licence rules

 The telecoms ministry's new licensing rules also say that no stakeholder other than the government, banks and financial institutions, which owns 10 percent or more in a carrier will be allowed to own a stake in any other carrier.

-Companies must comply with the rules within a year from the date of grant of new licences, the ministry said.
-Applications for the licences may take months to process.
+Companies must comply with the rules within a year from the date of grant of new licenses, the ministry said.
+Applications for the licenses may take months to process.

 Vodafone, which owns a majority stake in Vodafone India - India's No. 2 phone carrier, has owned its Bharti stake for years.
 At Bharti's stock price of about 345 rupees, the stake is worth roughly $1 billion.